AlexGuang/AlexGuang.github.io/_pages/about.md

 AIGC, Physical AI

-Click the image below to watch the RPG game video The 12 Guardians.
+Click the image below to watch the RPG game video -The 12 Guardians.
 [![A game screenshot with a link to the game demo video](/images/The12guardians.jpg)](https://youtu.be/Vd1PT6b3p88)